mista-che/unity_study/README.md

-This repository accompanies a test of github and unity functionalities.
+This repository was made to try out using github with unity.